z4c/find-square/README.md

-# find-squre
+# Find best square

-## requirements
+## Requirement

-this script have been tested under Python 3.8.5
+This script have been tested under Python 3.8.5.

-## how to
+## How to

-### generate maps
+### Generate maps

-With x: columns, y: rows, d: density beeing set
+With values for x: columns, y: rows and d: density:

 ```bash
 for i in {1..10}